-2.1.2 The States of Jersey - Common Investment Fund was established by Projet P.35/2010, lodged by the Minister for Treasury and Resources.
+- 2.1.2 The States of Jersey Common Investment Fund was established by Projet P.35/2010, lodged on 22nd March 2010 by the then Minister for Treasury and Resources.
 The Projet was in the form of draft legislation, entitled "Draft Public Finances (Transitional Provisions) (No. 2) (Amendment) (Jersey) Regulations 201-".
-The purpose of the Projet was to amend several existing Regulations and to create a new Regulation under the Public Finances (Transitional Provisions) (No. 2) (Jersey) Regulations 2005, to enable the pooling of States Funds' assets for Investment Purposes.
-This was approved by the States of Jersey on 12th May 2010.
+The purpose of the Projet was to amend several existing Regulations and to create a new Regulation under the Public Finances (Transitional Provisions) (No. 2) (Jersey) Regulations 2005, to enable the pooling of States Funds' assets for investment purposes.
+This was adopted by the States on 12th May 2010. - 2.1.3 The purpose of the States of Jersey Common Investment Fund is to create an administrative arrangement which is open only to States of Jersey Funds ("participants") to provide them with the opportunity to pool their resources and benefit from greater investment opportunities and economies of scale.

-- 2.1.3 The purpose of the States of Jersey Common Investment Fund is to create an administrative arrangement which is open only to States of Jersey Funds ("participants") to provide them with the opportunity to pool their resources and benefit from greater investment opportunities and economies of scale. - 2.1.4 The Fund's objectives are - To offer investment pools to participants to enable them to effectively carry out their Investment Strategies. - For all participants to continue to control their own asset allocations under the current governance arrangements. - To ensure that the Fund operates effectively so as not to disadvantage any of its participants in relation to issuing of units and the monthly market valuation for those units.
-(Monthly unit valuation includes the allocation of monthly pool income and costs.) - To gain efficiencies in relation to the number of Investment Managers appointed by the Fund; by benefiting from reduced number of Investment Manager appointments and reduced management of day-to-day relationships, therefore resulting in lower administration overheads. - To endeavour, where feasible, to increase the net return for all participants through economies of scale. - For the States of Jersey Treasury Advisory Panel and the States of Jersey Common Investment Fund Manager to ensure that the Fund's performance is regularly reviewed, and that it complies with its internal scheme rules; at all times ensuring adequate controls are in place to manage its exposure of associated Investment and Operational risks. - 2.1.5 The following Investment Pools will be available to all participants of the States of Jersey Common Investment Fund -
+2.1.4 The Fund's objectives are -

+- To offer investment pools to participants to enable them to effectively carry out their investment strategies. - For all participants to continue to control their own asset allocations under the current governance arrangements. - To ensure that the Fund operates effectively so as not to disadvantage any of its participants in relation to issuing of units and the monthly market valuation for those units.
+(Monthly unit valuation includes the allocation of monthly pool income and costs.) - To gain efficiencies in relation to the number of investment managers appointed by the Fund; by benefiting from a reduced number of investment manager appointments and reduced management of day-to-day relationships, therefore resulting in lower administration overheads. - To endeavour, where feasible, to increase the net return for all participants through economies of scale. - For the States of Jersey Treasury Advisory Panel and the States of Jersey Common Investment Fund Manager to ensure that the Fund's performance is regularly reviewed, and that it complies with its internal scheme rules; at all times ensuring that adequate controls are in place to manage its exposure of associated investment and operational risks. - 2.1.5 The following investment pools will be available to all participants of the States of Jersey Common Investment Fund -